At 34 weeks pregnant, you might be feeling a little anxious now.

 A babymoon break is a great way to spend some time together and enjoy the last weeks of being just you two.

-Try to finish getting together what you need for your nursery.
+Try to finish the task of getting together everything you need for your nursery.

 If you’re unsure about the best way to move baby about, why not consider a baby carrier?